RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 When you deactivate maintenance mode, Redis Enterprise:

-1. Loads a [specified snapshot](#specify-a-snapshot) or defaults to the latest snapshot.
+1. Loads a [specified node snapshot](#specify-a-snapshot) or defaults to the latest maintenance mode snapshot.

 1. Unmarks the node as a quorum node to allow shards and endpoints to migrate to the node.